codingupastorm/sc-docs/docs/testing.rst

 The Basics
 ----------

-The smart contract Visual Studio Project Template, which contains the auction smart contract, also contains tests for this contract.
+The smart contract Visual Studio Project Template, which contains the Auction smart contract, also contains tests for this contract.
 The tests described here verify that your smart contract logic executes as intended before you deploy it to a live network.
 The tests inside the template use the ``Microsoft.VisualStudio.TestTools.UnitTesting`` library, which may be familiar to C# developers:

 - ``[TestClass]`` defines a class in which tests are defined.
 - ``[TestInitialize]`` is used to mark a method to be run before tests execute, most commonly to set up some testing context.